How long will a car battery last if not used?

 You should never leave your car running while pumping gas at the fuel station.
 The fumes that gas pumps emit can easily ignite due to their high temperatures, so always make sure you turn off your engine completely while filling up your tank.

-How do I know when my car needs a new battery
+How do I know when my car battery needs replacing?

 Signs Your Battery Needs Replacing